 \subsection{The line case}

 To analyze the growth of the $Z_r^s$-norm, we link the multiplier from above with the first term of $\alpha$.
-We recall the following identity on the real line: \begin{lemma}[{\cite[Lemma~4.2]{KillipVisanZhang2018}}] For $\kappa > 0$ and $q \in \mathcal{S}$, we find
+We recall the following identity on the real line, which is immediate from Lemma \ref{lem:R-R+ScalarProduct}: \begin{corollary} For $\kappa > 0$ and $q \in \mathcal{S}$, we find